Philip S. Miller Park

 The Miller Activity Complex (MAC)

 The MAC boasts an impressive indoor aquatics center with four lap lanes, a winding water slide, a zero-entry section with smaller slide, water table and a vortex whirlpool that simulates rushing currents of water.
-Adults and kids alike can also play video golf on a 18-hole simulator using real clubs and a life-size projection screen or take a swing at the plate in the indoor batting cages.
+Adults and kids alike can also take a swing at the plate in the indoor batting cages.

 Residents and nonresidents alike enjoy the park’s adventure components.
 Nearly 80 percent of Castle Rock Zip Line Tours’ revenue comes from those who live outside Castle Rock.
 2017 brought 25,000 thrill-seeking visitors; 500 residents and dozens of local businesses who participated in team-building activities.
 The privately managed operation features a zip line course with 10 lines stretched throughout the park’s ridgelines; the Epic Adventure Tower allows users to scale a 40-foot climbing wall, zip and jump from a 40-foot platform or choose to freefall from a 70-foot platform while protected by state-of-the-art auto belay devices; and the Epic Sky Trek, an amazing three level challenge course includes 110+ elements that moves through green, blue and black challenges, including Ninja Warrior elements.